blenderous/blenderous.github.io/_posts/2018-09-04-how-to-run-multiple-ajax-requests.md

 ---
 layout: post
-title: "How to run multiple AJAX requests"
+title: "How to run multiple AJAX requests (from Alexander Beletsky's development blog)"
 description: "Fetching a url using AJAX can help preloading the resource.
 But what if one has to run AJAX requests for multiple files?"
 date: 2018-09-04
 category: development